Thomas Carothers is a senior fellow and co-director of Carnegie’s Democracy, Conflict, and Governance Program.

-Carothers is a leading authority on international support for democracy, human rights, governance, comparative democratization, and U.S. foreign policy relating to democracy and human rights.
-He has worked on democracy-assistance projects for many organizations and carried out extensive field research on aid efforts around the world.
-He also has broad experience relating to human rights, rule of law development, civil society building, and think tank development in transitional and developing countries.
+Carothers is a leading authority on international support for democracy, human rights, governance, the rule of law, and civil society.
+He has worked on democracy assistance projects for many organizations and carried out extensive field research on aid efforts around the world.

 Prior to joining the Endowment, Carothers practiced international and financial law at Arnold & Porter and served as an attorney adviser in the office of the legal adviser of the U.S. Department of State.